Minimally invasive surgery at a glance

 The urologist performing the surgery will discuss which form of MIS, laparoscopy or robotic, is appropriate for the patient – or if MIS is an option.
 Sometimes traditional, or open, surgery is still the best option.

-Urology Associates physicians generally prefer MIS over traditional surgery.
+Urology Associates physicians generally prefer minimally invasive surgery over open surgery.
 It has wide application for urologic conditions.
-Following are some of the MIS procedures we may use to treat urologic conditions or cancers.
+Following are some of the minimally invasive procedures we may use to treat urologic conditions or cancers.

 - da Vinci prostatectomy for prostate cancer